 - This course must be taken after you have completed 30 credits.

-- This course is not offered during the summer term.
+Currently, BIOT 670 is not available during the summer term.

 - You must maintain a GPA of 3.0 or higher at all times.

 - All degree requirements must be fulfilled within five consecutive years.

 - Any transfer credits must have been earned within the five-year time frame to be applied toward a graduate degree.

 This program is designed to help prepare you for a high-demand job in bioinformatics in a public- or private-sector organization.
 Potential employers include corporate organizations and government agencies as well as academic institutions.

 We recommend you have a background in programming and statistics.

 If you do not have demonstrated experience or prior coursework in software programming, you should take UCSP 635 and UCSP 636 (or equivalent) before beginning any BIFS classes.
 If you don't have recent statistics experience, you should take STAT 200 (or equivalent).
 If you would like to improve your graduate writing skills, you should take UCSP 605.

 A molecular biology background is required for progression within this program.
 Upon submission of an official transcript, you can be accepted into the degree program without a molecular biology background, but must either take a college-level molecular biology course or BIOT 601 prior to the required program core.